 The Department is responsible for providing high-quality information to a variety of stakeholders about school and district performance.
 The Department evaluates the performance of all public schools, all districts, and the state using a set of common Performance Indicators identified in the Education Accountability Act of 2009 (article 11 of title 22).
 This information is used along with assessment, safety, and finance compliance indicators to determine the district's accreditation rating.
 The Department reviews each district's/school's performance annually and releases preliminary Performance Frameworks by late August.
 All adjustments to this year's frameworks are reflective of state assessment and statutory requirement changes.
-A summary of final accountability changes, along with information about anticipated future changes, is available in the Summary Accountability and Improvement Planning Changes for 2024 fact sheet.
-The image below describes the process to assign ratings based on indicator weights.
-More detailed information about performance indicators is also available below.
+A summary of final accountability and Improvement Planning Changes for 2025 .
+The image below describes the process of assigning ratings based on indicator weights.
+More detailed information about performance indicators is also available in the Performance Framework Calculation Guidebook.